Diagnostic Medical Sonography: Financial Information

 - Students must make an appointment prior to seeing medical professionals at UHS.
 University of Wisconsin University Health Service is located on the 5th – 8th floor of 333 East Campus Mall, Madison, WI.

-- University of Wisconsin Hospital and Clinics (UWHC) Employee Health Services will treat students free of charge who become ill or injured while on clinical duty at a UWHC hospital or clinical site.
+- UW Hospitals and Clinics Employee Health Services will treat students free of charge who become ill or injured while on clinical duty at a UW Hospitals and Clinics hospital or clinical site.

 - Students using UW Health Emergency Services for medical treatment will be billed for those services.

-UW Hospital and Clinics School of Diagnostic Medical Sonography does not sponsor or award financial aid.
+UW Hospitals and Clinics School of Diagnostic Medical Sonography does not sponsor or award financial aid.
 Students may apply for financial aid programs available at their respective college or university.